BojanJurca/Lightweight-Standard-Template-Library-STL-for-Arduino/README.md

-# C++ std package for Arduino: console, strings, vectors, queues and maps (runs also on AVR boards)

-Four libraries that bring some std STL functionality to Arduino.
-They can be used together or completely independently one from another.
-But why use them when there are std::vectors and std::maps, for example already available?
-The simple answer is: error handling.
-If you need to handle run-time errors by your code then these libraries may be what you are looking for.
+# Lightweight C++ Standard Template Library (STL) for Arduino

+Lightweight C++ Standard Template Library (STL) for Arduino includes some STL and std functionalities, like console, cstrings (C char arrays with C++ operators) with optional locales, lists, vectors, queues, maps and algorithms.
+It runs also on AVR boards and enables error handling without needing try-catch functionality so posible run-time errors can be properly handled and the controller does not get restarted.
-Another benefit is the possibility of using PSRAM for internal memory structures, leaving heap memory free for other purposes.
+Internal data structures can be placed also on PSRAM if it is available, leaving heap free for other purposes.

-Besides this, you may find cout and cin a convenient replacement for Serial.print...
+The latest changes are about using the same syntax as C++ STL.

 ### console